reimagined/resolve/docs/basics/write-side.md

 # Aggregate Command Handlers

 The aggregate command handlers object associates command handlers with command names.
 A command handler receives a state accumulated by the aggregate [Projection](#aggregate-projection-function) the command object.
-The command object has the following structure:

 A command handler should return an event object that is then saved to the [event store](#event-store).
 A returned object should specify an event type and some **payload** specific to this event type.